neoking89/owlsight/README.md

 owlsight
 ```

-This will present you with some giant ASCII-art of an owl and information which tells you whether you have access to an active GPU.
+This will present you with some giant ASCII-art of an owl and information which tells you whether you have access to an active GPU (assuming you use CUDA).

 Then, you are presented with the mainmenu: